Nadeau-Innovations/site/content/post/2021/9/pdf-hero-how-to-extract-emails-with-python/index.md

 For this project, I used some global "configuration" variables at the top of my script (they'll be uppercase).
 Typically, for larger projects I'd use the awesome [`Dynaconf`](https://www.dynaconf.com/) package for configuration management, but for simplicity, a few globals is all this script really needed.

+As a side note, if I were to build this for something more maintainable and permanent, then I'd probably have used the [Luigi](https://github.com/spotify/luigi) or even [Apache Airflow](https://airflow.apache.org/).
+These frameworks are much more robust and would allow for batch processing of data on a continuous basis.

 ### Logging